-Students are expected to regularly attend all classes for which they are registered.
-A percentage of the student's grade will be based on class attendance and participation.
+Students' grades will be based on class attendance and participation.
 Absence from class, regardless of the reason, does not relieve the student of his/her responsibility to complete all course work by the required deadlines.
 Furthermore, it is the student's responsibility to obtain notes, handouts, and any other information covered when absent from class and to arrange to make up any in-class assignments or tests if permitted by the instructor.
 Incomplete or missing assignments will necessarily affect the student's grades.
 Instructors will report excessive and/or unexplained absences to the academic counselor for investigation and potential intervention.
 Instructors will drop students from the class after 3 absences unless prior arrangements are made with the instructor to make up work and the instructor deems any excuse acceptable.
-Unexcused absence from any test/exam without prior permission from the professor will not be entertained, and would fetch a grade of F.
+Unexcused absence from any test/exam without prior permission from the professor will not be entertained and would fetch a grade of F.